PhD Degree

 Students in the PhD program will be required to pass a qualifying examination, thesis proposal, and dissertation defense.
 More details can be found in the CS Graduate Catalog.

-400-level Courses: As stipulated by the Mines Graduate School, students may apply toward graduate degree requirements a maximum of nine (9.0) credits of department-approved 400-level course work.
+400-level Courses: As stipulated by the Mines Graduate School, students may ONLY apply 500-level courses and above toward their degree.
+400-level courses are not permitted.

 Qualifying Exam, Thesis Proposal, and Thesis Defense